 But with medical issues ruled out, the self-inflicted anxiety remains.

 So, I want to take a minute to thread this all together – overwhelm is an emotional state developed from beliefs and habits we unwittingly adopt.
 Such as guilt, which leads to over-pleasing, which leads to over-whelm.
-Which we now know, from Part 1 and Part 2 of this series, is because society has ‘trained’ women to feel guilty and over-please.
+Which we now know, from Part 1 (Five Strategies to Overcome Guilt) and Part 2 (The Disease to Please) of this series, is due societal training of women to feel guilty and over-please.

-I’d like to invite you to let go of the toads!
-And gently weave new habits into your life that will replace this anxiety triggering cycle.
+I’d like to invite you to let go and to gently weave new habits into your life that will replace this anxiety triggering cycle.
 Are you with me?

 Try these steps, find the ones that work for you right now.